Inside the Viva Connections desktop app, or BYO Viva app

 Announcing Windows Live ID Authentication for SharePoint

 I’m glad to announce that from now on you can find my project Windows Live ID Authentication for SharePoint on CodePlex.
 Windows Live ID Authentication for SharePoint is a project that has been developed for some time for the upcoming Swedish SharePoint Community Site, which will be an awesome site with some really cool features of which this is one.
 I have previously tried some of the available Windows Live ID providers for SharePoint that are out there on the market and the best (previously) one is the provider from the Community Kit for SharePoint, originally developed by Keith Bunge.
+It has a great basic application design, but had some things that annoyed me and some things I wanted to change, therefore I created my own version, with the CKS version in mind, which I hope that you find useful.

 SharePoint